iluwatar/java-design-patterns/callback/README.md

       content:
 ---

-## Intent

-Callback is a piece of executable code that is passed as an argument to other code, which is expected to call back (execute) the argument at some convenient time.

 ## Also known as

 * Call-After
 * Event-Subscription
 * Listener

+## Intent of Callback Design Pattern

+The Java Callback Design Pattern is a piece of executable code passed as an argument to other code, which is expected to call back (execute) the argument at a convenient time.

-## Explanation
+## Detailed Explanation of Callback Pattern with Real-World Examples

 Real-world example